 This document describes strategies (in the form of patterns) for these common integration scenarios.
 Each pattern describes the design and approach for a particular scenario rather than detailing a specific implementation.
 In this document you’ll find:

 This document is for designers and architects who need to integrate the Salesforce Platform with other applications in their enterprise.
-This content is a distillation of many successful implementations by Salesforce architects and partners.
+We have distilled this content from many successful implementations.

-To become familiar with integration capabilities and options available for large-scale adoption of Salesforce-based applications, read Pattern Summary and Pattern Selection Guide.
-Architects and developers should consider these pattern details and best practices during the design and implementation phase of a Salesforce integration project.
+To become familiar with integration capabilities and options available for large-scale adoption of Salesforce-based applications, read the Pattern Summary and Pattern Selection Guide.
+Architects and developers should apply these pattern details and best practices during the design and implementation phase of a Salesforce integration project.

 If implemented properly, these patterns enable you to get to production as fast as possible and have the most stable, scalable, and maintenance-free set of applications possible.
 Salesforce’s own consulting architects use these patterns as reference points during architectural reviews and actively maintain and improve them.